 Although Cludo’s out of the box search algorithm provides relevant results, you may want to promote certain areas of your website while deprioritizing others.
 Customize your engine settings to boost search results that provide more value or decrease the value of less important pages or files.

-Here are some common examples of boosting results for different industries:
+Common examples of boosting for different industries

 - Education: Increase the boosting for admissions and decrease the boosting for old newsletters

 - Financial: Increase the boosting of loan rates pages

 - Government: Increase the boosting of residents and decrease the boosting of documents